apache/spark/docs/structured-streaming-programming-guide.md

 - Distinct operations on streaming Datasets are not supported.

+- Deduplication operation is not supported after aggregation on a streaming Datasets.

 - Sorting operations are supported on streaming Datasets only after an aggregation and in Complete Output Mode.

 - Few types of outer joins on streaming Datasets are not supported.
 See the